maryland-gov/mitdp/content/launchpad/stage-2.md

 Stage 2 consists of 6 sections, including 7 required worksheets.
 All required worksheets must be submitted in full for your Stage 2 submission to be accepted.

 State of Maryland employees with access to Google Docs can access all of the worksheets for Stage 2 in [this Google document](https://docs.google.com/document/d/119gFVwRVaQBXc-2IgpCesQuEtvwiEQWLwdl-3Ko_9r8/edit?tab=t.qmufjz9f2mda).
-Individual links to each worksheet are also available in the guidance for each section, as well as a link to download a version of the worksheet in the Microsoft Word .doc format.
+Individual links to each worksheet are also available in the guidance for each section.

 ## Sections {.toc}